magmacomputing/tempo/README.md

 		quarter: [Date, Date, Date, Date]					// an array of Temporal.MonthDay that determine when a financial quarter starts
 		format: string[]													// an array of Temporal properties that can be used to parse the first argument

+		As an overload, the object can be provided in the first argument.
+		If {value:'xxx'} is not supplied, then the current date-time is used.
 *~~~
 # properties
 static: